 In 2008, the NAE identified 14 Grand Challenges for Engineering in the 21st Century.
 The Grand Challenges are a call to action and serve as a focal point for society's attention to opportunities and challenges affecting our quality of life.
 These are very broad world-wide issues for engineers to address.

 Drexel has been one of the early participants in the NAE GCSP.
-When a GCSP student completes the program requirements and graduates s/he will receive a certificate of completion signed by both the NAE and the responsible Drexel University official.
-This can be a significant enhancement to the Scholar's credentials.
+When a GCSP student completes the program requirements and graduates, they will receive a certificate of completion signed by both the NAE and an official certificate from the University Registrar.
+The certificate is a component of the student’s academic record and official transcript, similar to a minor.

-Each Scholar will engage in some research that can be identified with one of the very broadly identified NAE Grand Challenges with a research mentor.
-The mentorship and research issues will be discussed at the student selection interviews.
+Each Scholar will engage in some research that can be identified with one of the very broadly identified NAE Grand Challenges.
+Some projects or research experiences that may, with approval, count towards this requirement are as follows:

 - Introduction to Entrepreneurship (MGMT 260)